This article about using copperheads for aid climbing is part of the book - Big Wall and Aid Climbing.

 Due to their super low strength (body weight only) and difficulty to place, they are only useful for aid climbing.
 Every aid climber should know how to place copperheads, even if it's just to replace the occasional one which has ripped out on a popular route.

 Heads are commonly available in four sizes (#1 to #4) from matchstick thin to the thickness of your little finger.

 They can be made in a variety of styles, including double-heads, circleheads or lead-heads.

 Heads work best in small pods, flared constrictions, or shallow grooves where pitons or offset cams and nuts won't quite fit.
 Try to get a beak or a small brass nut to fit in first.
 If this doesn't work, bring out your 'heading kit'.

-Attach your heading kit together with a piece of 2mm or 3mm cord and clip it to your aiders so it cannot be dropped when you're using it.
+Attach your heading kit together with a piece of cord and clip it to your aiders so it cannot be dropped when in use.

 Make sure to have the wire side of the head at the back of the placement.
 This means your body weight will pull down from the rear (and more secure part) of the placement.
-It also means that you can punch more copper into the placement (see below), therefore having more head-to-rock surface contact.
+It also means that you can punch more metal into the placement, therefore having more head-to-rock surface contact.

-Next, use your blunt chisel to cross-hatch the head into place.
+Use your blunt chisel to cross-hatch the head into place.
 Start in the middle and work outwards.
 Make sure your chisel is blunt, otherwise you'll chop the head into pieces.
-You can also use your large punch (similar to a chisel, but with a rounded point) to do this.
+You can also use a large punch (similar to a chisel, but with a rounded point) to do this.